 Subscription management is one business model where there’s been much success found in creating world-class customer experiences.
 Take Netflix as an inspirational example.
-They’re focused on the customer experience from sales support to day-to-day engagement with their customers.
-They’re synonymous with having mastered if not conquered customer centricity.
-In short they pioneered the industry with their subscription model including introducing the concept of paying for content.
-Through this they validated the idea that content is king, and that consumers will pay for it.
-Netflix continues to grow at staggering rates because they know what customers want, when they want it and where to use technology to recommend content based on their viewing habits.
+They are focused on the customer experience from sales support to day-to-day engagement with their customers and are synonymous with having mastered if not conquered customer-centricity.
+In short, they pioneered the industry with their subscription model including introducing the concept of paying for content.
+Through this, they validated the idea that content is king, and that consumers will pay for it.
+Netflix continues to grow at staggering rates because they know what customers want when they want it and where to use technology to recommend content based on their viewing habits.

 Customer centricity and digital transformation go hand-in-hand.
 According to IDC, 85% of enterprise decision-makers say they have a time frame of two years to make significant inroads into digital transformation or they will fall behind their competitors and suffer financially.
 This sounds daunting yet every company today has the power to be smarter about where they’re going especially if they have the right tools like Salesforce which help the industry reimagine business in the digital age.